quq99/quq99-site/content/blog/2019-0708/fritz.md

     }
 ```

-We can see it just assign the necessary information about the model.
+We can see it just initialize the necessary information about the model.
 The `segmentClassifications` is a `MaskType[]` variable which tells the predictor what type of segmentation you want.
 In my project it is just `MaskType.HAIR`  and is given by my defined class  `Train_170CustomModel`.
-The default batch size is 4 and the input image has same height and width.
+The default batch size is 4 and the input image has same height and width size.

-> The rest part is pretty much the same like the fritz [tutorial](<https://heartbeat.fritz.ai/embrace-your-new-look-with-hair-segmentation-by-fritz-now-available-for-android-developers-f20f5b4e9ae1>), for completeness I just list them below and add some notes.
+> The rest part is pretty much the same like the fritz [tutorial](<https://heartbeat.fritz.ai/embrace-your-new-look-with-hair-segmentation-by-fritz-now-available-for-android-developers-f20f5b4e9ae1>), I follow the same structures and add some notes.

 # Choose a hair color for prediction